Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.01 What is React/README.md

 React is used by many prominent companies such as Airbnb, Uber, Facebook, and Netflix.
 It is one of the fastest-growing and most in-demand skills in web development.
 Job listings for full-stack developers or front-end engineers frequently require knowledge of React and Node, both covered in this course.

 I hope this introduction has excited you to learn React.
 Without further ado, let's get started and dive into using React JS.

+## Key Takeaways

+- React is a JavaScript library designed for building user interfaces efficiently and modularly.
+- It enables developers to break down complex UI structures into reusable components, improving code organization and scalability.
+- React combines HTML, CSS, and JavaScript within components, allowing each to manage its own styling and functionality.
+- The framework efficiently updates the UI by comparing changes (diffing) and re-rendering only the necessary components.